Finding Life on

 beings.

-science was able to utilize SETI models, or other methods for finding extraterrestrial
+If somehow science was able to utilize SETI models, or other methods for finding

-life within our solar system (or beyond), and we actually met an alien civilization
+extraterrestrial life within our solar system (or beyond), and we actually met an alien

-(outside of alleged covert abduction scenarios), then who is to say that they would be
+civilization (outside of alleged covert abduction scenarios), then who is to say that they

-more advanced?
-For that matter, who is to say
+would be more advanced?
+For that matter, who

 science depicts ET as having technology beyond our present capabilities, but typically not